 - Comfortable coaching throughout

-- Four full day guided coach tours of mainland Shetland and the islands of Yell and Unst, including all ferries (weather permitting) and entrance to Jarlshof
+- Three full day guided coach tours of mainland Shetland and the islands of Yell and Unst, including all ferries (weather permitting) and entrance to Jarlshof

 - Free day in Lerwick to enjoy the events of Up Helly Aa